 Southern California Theme Parks: Review of Disneyland, Knott's Berry Farm, Legoland, Sea World, and Universal Studios.

 Legoland California, Carlsbad.
-Definitely for kids with the exception of the Lego Technic Coaster which has a pretty intimidating drop, Legoland has expanded since its opening in 1999 and will continue to do so as it adds the Lego-Hilton Hotel (opened in 2013) followed up by the Legoland Castle Hotel (opened Spring 2018) which now sits in the site of the upper parking lot.
-It still seems impossible for an adult to justify the 69 dollar entrance fee (summer 2011) to get himself into the park along with the separate 59 dollar fee for his kid under twelve.
+Definitely for kids with the exception of the Lego Technic Coaster which has a pretty intimidating drop, Legoland has expanded since its opening in 1999 and will continue to do so having added two on-site hotels: Lego-Hilton Hotel (opened in 2013) followed up by the Legoland Castle Hotel (opened Spring 2018) which now sits in the site of the upper parking lot.
+It still seems impossible for an adult to justify the $95.99 dollar entrance fee (Jul.
+2019) to get himself into the park along with the separate $89.99 fee (Jul 2019) for a kid under twelve.
 Legoland now comes with a Water Park (opened 2010) and an Aquarium.
 The Aquarium has a good collection of marine creatures both fresh water and salt, but the Lego theme seems to fall flat and doesn’t fit the marine exhibits.
 It just becomes a useless gimmick because people are focused on viewing the fish and sharks, not the ornamental Lego models that they swim by.
 The Legoland Water Park is not bad but time it right because of the long wait times and ridiculous crowds.
 A lazy-river there is with annoying lifeguards blowing whistles and shouting at guests every 5 paces or so.
 And of course a rather disappointing wave pool was added in the CHIMA Water Park.
 The waves fall flat but I suppose it is a kids' park, so keep that in mind in case you expected higher swells.
-Extra costs are required to enter – the same goes for the Aquarium.
+Extra costs are required to enter the water park – the same goes for the Aquarium.
 Food is pricey.
 The best value is the probably the burger/fries combo at the Burger Stop or Castle Burger take-outs.
-Hotels are within walking distance, notably the Grand Pacific Palisades Resort, across the street (Armada Drive) and the Sheraton Carlsbad Resort and Spa, which has a private entrance to the park.
+Off-site hotels are within walking distance, notably the Grand Pacific Palisades Resort, across the street (Armada Drive) and the Sheraton Carlsbad Resort and Spa, which has a private entrance to the park.
 In the writer’s opinion the best rides were the simple, yet wacky, stomach-dropping Beetle Bounce, and the relaxing six minute Fairy Tale Brook.
 The scaled down models of various U.S. cities in the center of the park are interesting.
-A good place to relax in the shade is the Enchanted Walk but no more as this niche was ripped out, along with the under-performing mini-golf course, to make room for the latest exhibit Deep Sea Adventure (opened March 2018), Legoland's answer to Disney's Nemo submarine.
+A good place to relax in the shade was the Enchanted Walk but no more as this niche was ripped out, along with the under-performing mini-golf course, to make room for the latest exhibit Deep Sea Adventure (opened March 2018), Legoland's answer to Disney's Nemo submarine.
 This ride takes you into submarines which plop just below the water surface to view live fish of various sorts, including black tip sharks, while giving riders the option of performing an animated treasure hunt.
 The ride, in the opinion of this writer, was much hyped and totally lame, live fish or no fish.
 The other relatively new ride is the 4D Ninjago (opened Summer 2017), an interactive ride and shoot-with-your hands game which requires one to sport glasses.
 It is better than most rides in the park and deservedly popular - so plan ahead for the wait times and line.

 Sea World, San Diego.
 Crowded and expensive are two words to describe Sea World San Diego – the city’s most popular tourist attraction.
 Flowery walks and well-manicured plants surround broad walk-ways between attractions.
 The park clearly has patriotic undertones in both its subtle and overt appreciation of the uniformed services.
 Active duty military and their families can get into the park one day out of the year for free.
 Plan your trip in the off season to avoid the crowds.
 The rides are minimal, however, or at the least, not as plentiful as you would think for a theme park: 14 total as of July 2019, of which 6 of those were children's rides.
 What Sea World doesn't have in rides it makes up for in animal shows, but those come with a rigid schedule and a crush of people trying to find a seat after forming bulging queues.
 Now back to rides: Journey to Atlantis is worth it if the lines is short but it boils down to two splash-in-the water drops - and that's it really.
-Manta (opened May 26, 2012) will offer the thrill-seeker more and will include another roller coaster to entertain Sea World's adult crowd.
+Manta (opened May 26, 2012) offers the thrill-seeker more and will include another roller coaster to entertain Sea World's adult crowd.
 Manta is hair-raising from the get go with a G-force blast right out of the starting chute.
 Sharp twists and turns make it an unpredictable, exhilarating (and jerky) ride.
 Electric Eel is worth it's salt.
 An airy 150 foot triple-launch coaster which finally has landed Sea World in the big leagues of coaster-junkies.
 As of July 2019 Tidal Twister, Sea World's newest, ride remains closed because of technical problems, as does Tentacle Twirl.
 The kid’s section, complete with a Sesame Street Theme, is well equipped with three rides that rock or spin to the tune of Elmo, Oscar the Grouch, and Abbey and chances are you will walk away without throwing-up.
 The general play area is also good with crawl ropes and giant bouncing tents.
 Concessions are expensive, if not exorbitant, and expect your food to be lukewarm when served and not the best tasting.
 Service is spotty with workers occasionally and noticeably less than professional or with an "I don't -give-a-damn look" on their face.
 Expect to pay more than ten dollars per entrée, if not more, and consider the all-day dining option.
-For $35.63 (tax included, Feb.
-2013) an adult can eat (with some restrictions) as much as he or she can in a day.
+For $39.99 (tax included, Jul.
+2019) an adult can eat (with some restrictions) as much as he or she can in a day.
 Shipwreck Reef Rapids serves some good eats in cafeteria style and in a nice outdoor dining area but the seagulls are obnoxious and feast on the scraps left behind.
 The ride of the same name takes visitors on a flume-like splash course - you will get wet.
-Don’t miss the exhibit Wild Arctic that houses the Walrus, Polar Bears, and Beluga whales – it was worth it until they removed the Polar Bears (off exhibit as of July 2019).
+Don’t miss the exhibit Wild Arctic that houses the Walrus, and Beluga whales – it was worth it until they removed the Polar Bears (off exhibit as of July 2019).
 There is a 4-D ride in Wild Arctic but you need to be 42 inches plus.
 The Penguin Experience Tour is cute but smelly.
 Shark Encounter has a neat walk-through, see-through tunnel.
 Avoid the concessions restaurant or cafeteria areas between 11 am – and 1 pm – mobbed!
 Where to stay: there are a lot of hotels nearby in San Diego but they will require drives – Sea World is some distance along busy highways and byways.
 In a nutshell Sea World is better known for its animal and creature exhibits than its rides – it really is a phenomenal marine zoo in this respect but the rides are catching up and new ones are being built.
 The Shamu Show no longer includes trainers because of the incident which occurred in 2010 in the Orlando park resulting in the death of a trainer.
 Opened in Spring 2011 is Turtle Reef.
 As of July 2019 daily parking costs a minimum of $22.00.
 Prepare to pay!
 Finally, and surprisingly, bring a sweater or wind-breaker even in the summer, as Sea world is coastal and marine layers, breezes, and coastal layers can make it cooler in the evening and morning, even when inland temperatures bake.